lukaarakic/Drawgether/README.md

 ## Installation

-To run the Drawgether locally, you need to have [Node.js](https://nodejs.org) installed on your machine.
+To run Drawgether locally, you need to have [Node.js](https://nodejs.org) installed on your machine.
 Follow these steps:

 1. **Clone the repository:**